 Portable Battery Pack

 Portable battery packs have come a long way over the last few years.
-This power pack is just about small enough to fit into to fit into a bumbag but is hefty enough that it will last you through the festival.
+Get one just about small enough to fit into a bum bag but is hefty enough that it will last you through the festival.
 Don’t forget one, queueing for a charge is boring and such a waste of good time.

 For when you inevitably get separated from your friends and don’t know where you are.
 Who doesn’t want to be that person shouting out everything they can see in a desperate bid to help their friends locate them.

 Blankets can be used to protect yourself from the elements.
-We need protection.
+We need protection on those cold nights and to keep nice and warm after a long night on the dancefloor.

 Bin bags are surprisingly useful at festivals.
 We’ve all seen a picture of a person wearing one in the rain, but they’re also good for sitting on if the ground’s a bit wet and keeping your bag dry.
 Plus you know, you can use them as a bin bag too.